Daryl (magician): Career

+Lecturer

 He was well known to magicians as the presenter of many teach-in video series for L&L Publishing, including Daryl's Card Revelations, Encyclopedia of Card Sleights, FoolerDoolers, and Daryl's Ambitious Card Video.

 In addition to lecturing around the world, he also taught individual and group lessons at his home.
 His wife, Alison Easton, was amongst the first women to be inducted into The Magic Circle.

 Death

 On February 24, 2017, Daryl was found dead in his dressing room at Hollywood's Magic Castle, before a scheduled performance.
+He was 61.

-Initially, media reports varied widely, from suicide to accidental hanging.
-The final coroner report of the Los Angeles County, Department of Medical Examiner has ruled the death as suicide by hanging.
+Initial media reports stated that Daryl died from suicide or accidental hanging.
+The final coroner report of the Los Angeles County Department of Medical Examiner ruled the death as suicide by hanging.

 Awards

+Daryl won the gold medal at FISM - the World Congress of Magic (the "Olympics" of Magic), in Lausanne, Switzerland in 1982, with a routine that included his now famous Ambitious Card Routine using the Ultimate Ambition.
+He won six Academy Awards from The Magic Castle in Hollywood, California.
+Twice, his peers voted him Close-Up Magician of the Year (1980 and 1981), twice Parlour Magician of the Year (1986 and 1987) and twice Lecturer of the Year (1988 and 1992).
+More recently he was voted one of the 100 most influential magicians of the 20th century by the now defunct Magic Magazine.
+The list goes on and on with victories in every major competition he entered.